Another Impala turns away.

 Butt shots just seemed a little too crude.

-That was a brief contender.
+Yep, even that was a brief contender.

 African backsides almost won…

-And after we wrote this page, we went back and wrote Backsides of Africa with just the close-up shots.
+So after we wrote this page, we went back and wrote Backsides of Africa with just the close-up shots.

 It’s probably not like you found this page by searching for any of those terms.
 We even thought of using Africa scenes from behind, but we settled on Africa seen from behind.